-Other: Pencil, eraser, and spiral notebook.
+Other: Pencil, eraser, and spiral notebook or composition book.
 Note: Exams and quizzes must be completed using pencil.

 Requisites:

 Prerequisite: Mathematics 114 or equivalent (with a grade of C or better); or a satisfactory score on the College Level Math Placement Test within the last calendar year.